 Will you be a trustee?
-You must ensure the charity's purposes are upheld as a non-executive director to the Charity Commission, as well as to Companies House as a non-executive director.
+You must ensure that the charity's purpose is upheld as a non-executive director to the Charity Commission, as well as to Companies House as a non-executive director.
 Alternatively, will you be employed as a paid employee - an executive director, manager, or chief executive?
-Make sure you think this through carefully.
-Ask those who have previously established charities how they set it up and how they did it.
+Make sure you think this thoroughly.
+Ask those who had previously established charities on how they set it up and how they did it.

 Communication expertise is needed

 Your message needs to be communicated effectively to your target audience.
-You'll be able to better support, plan, communicate, and engage supporters, volunteers, and employees following this discussion.
+You'll be able to improve the support plan, communication and engage supporters, volunteers, and employees following this discussion.
 You'll also be able to figure out what you want to accomplish.

 Consider your brand and name

 In order to be seen by potential donors, volunteers, partners, and beneficiaries, you need a clear and compelling brand.
-Take the time to think about your charity's slogan, descriptors, your website's "about us" section, your logo, colors, media use, and Twitter handle - all of these are crucial.
+Take the time to think about your charity's slogan, descriptions, your website's "about us" section, your logo, colors, media use, and Twitter handle - as all of these are crucial.